francoposa/francoposa.io/content/resources/infra-ops/kubernetes-software-deployment-2.md

 #### View with `curl`

-While `curl` is not designed for parsing and showing TLS certificates, we can use it for quick checks.
+While `curl` is not designed for parsing and showing TLS certificates, we can use it for a quick check.
-With the `--verbose` flag, `curl` will log each step of its connection and request process, including when it fails to reach an HTTPS address with an invalid certificate:
+With the `--verbose` flag, `curl` will log each step of its connection and request process, including when it fails validate the certificate for an HTTPS address:

 ```shell
  % curl -i --verbose https://backtalk.dev